eekcoopuw/jobmon/docsource/architecture.rst

 The Kubernetes cluster workload metrics can be tracked on `Rancher <https://k8s.ihme.washington.edu/c/c-99499/monitoring>`_.
 Regarding autoscaling, the important information to track is the per-pod container workload metrics.
 The container-specific workloads can be seen by navigating to the jobmon cluster -> namespace (dev or prod) -> pod (client, swarm, visualization, etc.).

 The **Workload Metrics** tab displays a variety of time series plots, notably CPU Utilization and Memory Utilization, broken down by container.
 This allows tracking of what resources are running in each container.
-When evaluating perforamance during heavy load, it's important to check the utilization metrics to ensure containers are using the right amount of resources.
+When evaluating performance during heavy load, it's important to check the utilization metrics to ensure containers are using the right amount of resources.
 Low utilization means container resources are not being used efficiently, and high utilization means the autoscaler is not behaving properly.

 The **Events** tab will track notifications of when pods are created or spun down based on the horizontal autoscaler.
 During periods of heavy load, it's important to check that containers are indeed being instantiated correctly, and no containers are getting killed when there is still work to be allocated.